DatPat/offcloudbrid/README.md

 #### Requirements

-* An API-Key from debrid-link.fr(https://debrid-link.fr/webapp/apikey)
+* An API-Key from offcloud.com
 * Docker
-* aria2 with JSON-RPC enabled

 #### Setup